Aristocrat Salad with Tuna

 3. Step 3:

-To prepare this salad, take canned tuna in its own juice.
-Remove the liquid from the jar.
-If you have tuna with bones, then you need to remove them along with the spine.
-Mash the clean meat slightly with a fork.
+For this salad, use canned tuna packed in water.
+Drain off the liquid.
+If your tuna has bones, remove them along with the spine.
+Lightly mash the clean meat with a fork.

 4. Step 4: